andrasq/node-qnit/Readme.md

 Fail the test.  `fail()` is not counted as an assertion, it's an outright failure.
 Failed tests do not have their tearDown methods called.

-### t.done( )

-callback that must be called when the test finishes.
-If not called, the test will fail (error out), and the tearDown methods will not be called.

 ### t.printf( format, [arg1], [...] )